 I am not a connoisseur.
 I am not a gourmet.
 I am not a foodie.
 I am an Eaterarian.
 I like to find those out-of-the-way eateries with great food, an unassuming atmosphere, and where having a laugh with my friends isn’t considered inappropriate.
 I usually find these places by accident.
 Stumble upon them while on the road and think, “That place looks interesting.
 Let’s stop there.”

 It would be great if I had a list, maybe even a map of places like that.
 A list of all the great diners, little local places, and stand-up eateries – all within a few minutes of each other.
 Places with those ‘best-ever’ breakfasts, works-of-art burgers, authentic throwbacks, and just plain, comfortable food.

 Sound like you?
 The good news is you can find all of this in Marion County as you travel the Eaterarian Trail.
-Eight incredible, unique eateries that are truly local, totally comfortable, and memory making:
+Eleven incredible, unique eateries that are truly local, totally comfortable, and memory making:

 131 South Main Street, Marion